 Customers generally expect your support service to be available 24/7 and quick to respond.
 Most of the time, it’s impossible to engage with the users constantly, and it’s understandable.

 Try launching a chatbot or two on your website.
-Here are some examples of how chatbots can help your team.
+Here are some examples of how a chatbot platform can help your team.

 Chatbots can help customers pick the right tool or subscription type.